HenriqueAJNB/aws-resume/docs/README.md

-# 📚 Projects documentation
+# 📚 Projects Documentation

 ## 🏗️ Architecture

 ![architecture](.//img/architecture.png)

+The architecture illustrates a serverless web application divided into a static frontend and a serverless backend.
+The frontend is hosted on Amazon S3, distributed via CloudFront, and secured with SSL/TLS.
+The backend uses API Gateway and Lambda to handle dynamic requests, updating the visitor count in DynamoDB.

+---

-### 🔧 Components
+## 🔧 Components

-- **Frontend**: Static HTML/CSS/JavaScript website hosted on Amazon S3.
+- **Frontend**: Static HTML/CSS/JavaScript website hosted on Amazon S3, distributed through Amazon CloudFront and Amazon Route 53.
 - **Backend**: Serverless architecture using AWS Lambda, API Gateway, and DynamoDB.
 - **Infrastructure**: AWS Cloud infrastructure managed manually.

+---

 ## 🖥️ Frontend documentation

 ### 📂 Website structure

-- `index.html`: Main HTML resume page.
+- **`index.html`**: Main HTML page for the resume.
-- `style.css`: Contains CSS formatting applied to HTML.
+- **`style.css`**: Contains CSS formatting for the website.
-- `visitors_counter.js`: Contains the visitor counter JavaScript implementation calling backend services.
+- **`visitors_counter.js`**: Implements the visitor counter, calling backend services.

+---

+### 🛫 Routes structure

+#### **Amazon Route 53**

+- Routes traffic to the custom domain linked to the static website hosted on S3 and provides global DNS resolution.

+#### **Amazon CloudFront**

+- Distributes static files (HTML, CSS, JS) from S3 to edge locations for faster delivery.
+- Caches content globally to minimize latency.
+- Ensures secure connections using SSL/TLS certificates issued by Amazon Certificate Manager.

+#### **Amazon Certificate Manager**

+- Provides SSL/TLS certificates for encrypting user communications.
+- Integrated with CloudFront for redirecting HTTP to HTTPS traffic.

+#### **Amazon S3**

+- Hosts static website files (HTML, CSS, JS) with public access enabled and configured for static website hosting, serving the content globally through CloudFront.

+---

 ### 🔢 Visitors counter

-The visitors counter was implemented in pure JavaScript and can be found here.
-It invokes the API Gateway to receive its response and update it into an HTML element to be displayed on the webpage.
-Each webpage hit increments one at the visitor's counter.
+The visitors counter is implemented in pure JavaScript (`visitors_counter.js`) and performs the following steps:

-⚠️ It is important to highlight that it simply counts each hit on the webpage, not the number of unique visitors (by capturing IP addresses or cookies, for example).
+1. Calls the API Gateway to retrieve the current counter value.
+2. Updates the counter value in DynamoDB via a Lambda function.
+3. Displays the updated count dynamically on the webpage.

+**⚠️ Important:**
+This counter increments for every page hit and does not track unique visitors (e.g., no IP or cookie-based filtering).

+---

 ## ⚙️ Backend documentation